LorenzoBellini/LorenzoBellini/README.md

 # 💫 About Me:
+Really like messing with Python
-Student and intern at Compass UOL!
+Completed an intership on Data and AI at Compass UOL!
 # 🖥 College
 Currently studying Systems Analysis and Development at UniCesumar, Python at DIO.me and DATA & AI at Compass UOL
 # 📊 Work Experience